sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 After authentication works with the App Router, your java backend service is still fully visible in the web and not protected.
 We, therefore, need to protect our java microservices as well so that they accept requests with valid `JWTs` for the current user only.
 In addition, we will setup the microservice in a way that it deals with authorization, i.e., understands the OAuth scopes from the JWT that we have configured previously using the `xs-security.json` file.

 In the following, we will use the [Spring Security framework](https://spring.io/projects/spring-security) to protect the microservices.
 You can also use standard mechanisms of the SAP Java Build Pack to achieve the same.
 If you do not want to use Spring Security please follow the steps [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/ead7ee64f96f4c42bacbf0ae23d4135b.html), nonetheless, the concepts described hereinafter apply for both methods.

+The first step is to get some additional Java libs from Service Marketplace.
+To get them, perform the following steps:

+1. Download additional XS security libs from service marketplace: <https://launchpad.support.sap.com/#/softwarecenter/search/XS_JAVA>
+2. At the time of writing the latest package is **`XS_JAVA_1-70001362.ZIP`**
+3. **Unzip `<destLocation>`**
+4. Install XS Security Libs to your local maven repo using:
+    ```bash
+    cd <destLocation>
+    mvn clean install
+    ```

 [DONE]
 [ACCORDION-END]